 Each week our scan collects weak – and less weak – signals… We present below some of the most interesting or relevant features for each section.
 Update 9 January 2015: As the dual hostage crisis (the perpetrators of the 7 and 8 January attacks had fled and taken hostages) unfolded, in France, progressively, commentators and experts interviewed started stressing that we were in a case of war.
 General Tauzin, Special Forces, stated: “this looks like a campaign against France, it is only a beginning” (14:57 i Télé – interview).
 World (all matters related to war, international and national security) – The focus this week is on the deadly attack against Charlie Hebdo in Paris, as another attack took place the next day (8 January 2015) in the metro. … Continue reading The Red (Team) Analysis Weekly 186 – The Attack on Charlie Hebdo and Denial of War

 Editorial – Horizon scanning for national and international security – What appears as most amazing this week is a perception of an accelerating American decline on the world stage.
-A few months ago, we warned that changes related to the dollar supremacy were in the making, even if they would, … Continue reading The Red (Team) Analysis Weekly 159 – An Accelerating U.S. Decline?
+A few months ago, we warned that changes related to the dollar supremacy were in the making, even if they would, most probably, need a relatively long time before … Continue reading The Red (Team) Analysis Weekly 159 – An Accelerating U.S. Decline?

 This (long) post ends the current series of updates on the Syrian war.
 It focuses on the evolution within the National Coalition and the Supreme Military Council, the expected failure of Geneva 2 and the start of a new phase in the Syrian war.
 This will allow us, next, to finally turn to an evaluation of our scenarios and indicators.
 The National Coalition and the Supreme Military Council The last alliance to emerge over the Autumn has been Syria Revolutionaries Front (SRF), created on 9 December 2013 (see Youtube video), which is composed of moderate or non-ideologically motivated groups, as detailed by Lund (13 Dec 2013) and mapped below (click on the image for a larger picture).
 It is a reaction to the Salafi-Nationalist … Continue reading The Syrian War: the Start of a New Phase

 Editorial – The financial system… again – The 23 January Weekly selected the contraction of the Chinese PMI as one of the signals to notice.
-Impacts of the China PMI drop have been felt notably in Asia, but, at least so far, not so much happened in the rest of the world. … Continue reading The Red (Team) Analysis Weekly – 6 February 2014 – The financial system… again
+Impacts of the China PMI drop have been felt notably in Asia, but, at least so far, not so much happened in the rest of the world.
+Thus, which types of warning could we … Continue reading The Red (Team) Analysis Weekly – 6 February 2014 – The financial system… again

 This post is the latest update for the State of Play: The Kurds in the Syrian civil war.
 It can be read independently, but readers will be able to refer to the initial post for background.
 A general call to arms to fight Jihadis – Since first clashes erupted on 12 July, intensifying on 16 July, notably over and in the city of Ras al-Ain, the YPG (The People’s Defence Units – see updated mapping of actors below) has been fighting Jahbat-al Nosra (JAN) and the Islamic State of Iraq and Al-Sham (ISIS or ISIL) (van Wilgenburg, Al-Monitor, July 16).
 At the end of July, fighting was raging in the area of the oil fields of Rmeilan “around the main … Continue reading Facing the Fog of War in Syria: The Tragedy of Kurdistan